 The European Commission wrote at pages 104 and 105 of its Impact Assessment (IA) that operators should not use regional values when calculating GHG emissions for the cultivation of raw materials.
 Regional values may favour imports of feedstock from regions with better climatic conditions to grow them and the overall effect for the climate may be negative (reallocation effect of greenhouse gas emissions), according to the IA.
 However, the European Commission just showed that, in Germany, imports of feedstocks for biofuels grew from 2016 to 2018, notably from Asia, Australia and Ukraine.
 There is not any modelling nor analysis of the related GHG savings from the biofuels consumed from the imported feedstock.
 By reading the IA, the EBA wonders if the Commission analysed the existence and the extent of the reallocation effect that it highlighted.

-3.2 Sequential cropping to restore soil fertility and prevent emissions from Indirect Land use Change
+3.2 Cover crops & wild flowering plants to restore soil fertility and biodiversity, and prevent greenhouse gas emissions from Indirect Land use Change